-Normal blood pressure for adults is systolic blood pressure that is lower than 120, and diastolic blood pressure that is lower than 80.
+Normal blood pressure for adults is a systolic blood pressure that is lower than 120, and a diastolic blood pressure that is lower than 80.

 Low Blood Pressure

-If your blood pressure falls below 90/60, it is considered low blood pressure, also called hypotension.
+If your blood pressure falls below 90/60, it is considered significantly low blood pressure, also called hypotension.

 High Blood Pressure

 When your blood pressure is too high, it’s called hypertension, or simply high blood pressure.

 However, if your blood pressure is chronically high, meaning that it reads above normal on several different days and times, you may be diagnosed with high blood pressure.

 If it is not treated, it can lead to serious health problems such as kidney disease, common artery disease, or some other cardiovascular event.